Sanjeev Kumar

 Sanjeev Kumar (born Harihar Jethalal Jariwala; 9 July 1938 – 6 November 1985) was an Indian actor.
-He is well remembered for his versatility and genuine portrayal of his characters.
-He acted in genres ranging from romantic dramas to thrillers, and was voted the seventh greatest actor of Indian cinema of all time in a poll conducted by Rediff.com.
-His double role in the film Angoor was listed among the 25 best acting performances of Indian cinema by Forbes India on the occasion of celebrating 100 years of Indian Cinema.
+Regarded as one of the greatest and finest actors of Indian cinema, Kumar was known for his acting versatility.
+He acted in a wide variety of genres ranging from romantic drama to thriller.
+He was voted seventh among the "Greatest Actors of Indian cinema of All Time" in a poll conducted by Rediff.com.
+His double role in Angoor was listed among the "25 Iconic Performances of Indian cinema" by Forbes India on the occasion of celebrating 100 years of Indian Cinema.